tristanpwdennis/basicwgs/README.md

 # basic wgs

-This repo contains the barebones pipeline for read data cleaning, mapping and qc Ultimately you will end up with some trimmed read files, some bam alignments, and a bunch of qc data from fastqc, qualimap, flagstat wrapped into a multiqc report
+This repo contains the barebones pipeline for read data cleaning, mapping and qc.
+Ultimately you will end up with some trimmed read files, some bam alignments, and a bunch of qc data from fastqc, qualimap, flagstat wrapped into a multiqc report

 There are detailed instructions below about wrapping this into a nextflow workflow, if you wish to use nextflow.